Compic360/NovaC/README.md

 includes the NovaC language and the COMET transcomplier

++ an automatic compilation using GCC is currently in developement

 NovaC language was a language I made for fun.
 It is basically C but easier to read.
 Each line has a prefix;